Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/README.md

     ### Authentication and Authorization to Azure

     This deployment template creates new resource groups and resources, and applies needed RBAC permissions to those resources.
-    <br>The following RBAC permissions are required for successful completion:
+    <br>The following RBAC permissions are required to the Subscription for successful completion:
     - Owner
         <br/> --or--
     - Contributor   +   User Access Administrator